aleen42/PersonalWiki/Programming/JavaScript/Framework/react/tooling_integration/language_tooling/language_tooling.md

 ### Flow

 Flow is a JavaScript type checker released by Facebook, and it supports JSX.
 For more info, checkout the [Flow homepage](http://flowtype.org/).

+### TypeScript

+TypeScript is a type-checker and transpiler that supports type-checking React and JSX.
+For more info, check out their guide on [getting started with React and Webpack](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html), or learn more about [TypeScript's JSX support](https://www.typescriptlang.org/docs/handbook/jsx.html).

+To learn more about TypeScript in general, visit the TypeScript homepage.